The Global Collapse of the Foie Gras Industry

 1990’s

-A PETA investigation at Hudson Valley Foie Gras in Upstate New York (then called Commonwealth Enterprises) in 1991 brought the ethics of foie gras into American public consciousness for the first time.
+1991: A PETA investigation at Hudson Valley Foie Gras in Upstate New York (then called Commonwealth Enterprises) brought the ethics of foie gras into American public consciousness for the first time.
+Undercover videos revealed birds struggling to breathe, unable to stand, and dying from ruptured organs.
+The footage shattered the industry’s narrative of “humane” production.

 2000’s

-In 2004, the California state legislature passed at the first foie gras ban in U.S. history (Senate Bill 1520) banning both force-feeding and the sale of products derived from it.
-It was set to take effect in July 2012 after its 7½-year phase-in period.
+2004: The California state legislature passed the first foie gras ban in U.S. history (Senate Bill 1520) banning both force-feeding and the sale of products derived from it.
+It was set to take effect in 2012 after a long 7½-year phase-in period.

-In Illinois, the state Senate’s Executive Committee took note and advanced a 2005 “Force Fed Birds Act” to outlaw force-feeding and foie gras sales (even though Illinois had no foie gras farms).
+2005: The Illinois state senate’s Executive Committee took note and advanced a “Force Fed Birds Act” to outlaw force-feeding and foie gras sales (even though Illinois had no foie gras farms).
 Similar bills were introduced in Massachusetts, New York, and Oregon around that time.
-While those early legislative attempts outside California did not immediately become law, they built crucial momentum.
+While none of those early legislative attempts outside California were successful, they built crucial momentum.

-In 2007, Wolfgang Puck – one of America’s most famous chefs – announced a sweeping animal welfare initiative in partnership with HSUS, which included eliminating foie gras from all of his restaurants and catering operations.
-That came after years of pressure campaigning by Farm Sanctuary.
-By the late 2000s, Costco, Target, Safeway, and other grocery retailers had stopped selling it.
+2007: Wolfgang Puck (one of America’s most famous chefs) eliminated foie gras from all of his restaurants and catering operations after years of pressure campaigning by Farm Sanctuary and Humane World for Animals.
+By the late 2000s, Costco, Target, Safeway, and other grocery retailers had also stopped selling foie gras.

 2010’s

-In 2019, Voters for Animal Rights built a coalition that included organizations like Farm Sanctuary, the ASPCA, the Humane Society, and led a successful campaign to ban foie gras sales in New York City.
-After rallies, petition drives, and even support from some NYC council members who visited foie gras farms, the NYC Council drafted legislation (Intro 1378).
-In October 2019, the New York City Council voted overwhelmingly – 42–6 – to ban the sale of foie gras in restaurants and grocery stores in all five boroughs, with the ban to take effect in 2022.
+2019: Voters for Animal Rights built a coalition that included organizations like Farm Sanctuary, the ASPCA, and Humane World for Animals (formerly HSUS), and led a successful campaign to ban foie gras sales in New York City.
+After rallies, petition drives, and even support from some NYC council members who visited foie gras farms, the New York City Council voted overwhelmingly (42–6) to ban the sale of foie gras in restaurants and grocery stores in all five boroughs, with the ban set to take effect in 2022.

 2020’s